KarenKanana/Movies-Application/README.md

 ## Project Description
-This is a Movies application that allows the user to browse for various  movies based on their respective genres as well as apply a number of filters.
-Ratings, movies descriptions and movie duration is also displayed for all the movies available.
+This is a movie application that allows the user to search for movies based on their genres and apply a variety of filters.Ratings, movie descriptions, and movie duration are also displayed for all the movies available.
 One is able to like or dislike a movie.
 A user can watch movie trailers.

 ## Features
 - Browse various movies.